SpellholdStudios/The_Jerry_Zinger_Show/README.md

     - Added WeiDU's built-in `HANDLE_CHARSETS` function to convert string entries for EE games.
     - Added `ADD_JOURNAL` function for EE games.
     - Rewrote install procedure to use WeiDU's built-in `HANDLE_AUDIO` function.
-    - Provided alternative TIS and PVRZ files for the EE games.
+    - Provided alternative TIS and PVRZ files EE games (used Tipun's function to find free PVRZ-files indexes on EE-games).
     - Provided wbm movie file for the EE games.
 - Replaced deprecated old-school `DECOMPILE_DLG_TO_D` plus `COMPILE_D_TO_DLG` and `DECOMPILE_BCS_TO_BAF` plus `COMPILE_BAF_TO_BCS` processes with more accurate `DECOMPILE_AND_PATCH` command.
 - Fixed barkeeper name incorrectly displayed when hovering over it bug.